briggsprashar/sports_metric_analysis/Project.md

 **Were the most important metrics for Rate of Force Development (RFD) and Movement-Efficiency & Gait-Complexity (ME&GC) found?**

-While there is no certain answer, the research question most certainly steered the project in the right direct.
+While there is no certain answer, the research question most certainly steered the project in the right direction.
 It was established that the best approach is to use composite derived metrics that are based on sports constructs and employ multiple metrics.
-This is the best way to understand athletes and sports training from a systems perspective.
+This is the best way to measure athlete performance and sports training from a systems perspective.
 For instance, how does force driven metrics interact with movement driven metrics, and how these two impact gait and the complex human movement spectrum.
 Or how such dynamics impact positional training, performance, recovery, risk assessment and remediation.

 **Is it known how female and male athletes perform in these metrics?**